 Even such a simple thing as falling asleep in the car for 5 minutes on the way home or falling asleep at the breast during a pre-nap feeding can be enough to totally derail that nap time.
 Why?
 Daytime sleep occurs in response to a build up of sleep pressure, which is the result of a build-up of the hormone adenosine.
 When your baby falls asleep, the adenosine levels decrease, resulting in a decrease of sleep pressure (need to sleep).
 Even a few minutes of sleep can release enough sleep pressure that baby no longer feels the need or urge to sleep and won’t until the adenosine level creeps back up.

-While innocent seeming, these short naps can really through off your attempts to get your baby to nap longer than 30 minutes.
+While innocent seeming, these short naps can really throw off your attempts to get your baby to nap longer than 30 minutes.

 Short naps are HARD for parents.
-I’ve been there and I get it.
 It doesn’t have to stay this way!
 If your baby takes short naps and you have been wondering how to get baby to sleep longer than 30 minutes, remember to ask yourself these 7 questions:

 - Are my expectations age-appropriate?